NIGK15006U Field and Methods Course in Geography and Geoinformatics

 The course is designed as preparation for a Master’s thesis and therefore takes place during Master’s courses and prior to carrying out a Master’s thesis.
 In this course students will gain hands-on experience in a varied range of qualitative and quantitative methods that are considered to have a broad application in both research- and industry-related fields.

-The course comprises of three parts: i) block N: theoretical and methodological studies, classroom teaching and preparation for fieldwork; ii) between block N and N+1: 10 days of fieldwork, iii) block N+1: processing of data, report writing, supervision and possibly additional classroom teaching.
+The course comprises of three parts: i) block N: theoretical and methodological studies, classroom teaching and preparation for fieldwork; ii) between block N and N+1: 10 days of fieldwork, iii) block N+1: processing of data, report writing and possibly additional classroom teaching.

 - Organize and carry out fieldwork, analyze, evaluate, document and communicate the results of a scientific study

 - Can identify, propose and prepare suggestions for solving more complex scientific problems in relation to theoretical, methodological and empirical observations with a background in high-level geographical knowledge.

 - Can critically evaluate a choice of methods as well as propose procedures aimed at investigating and assessing the accuracy and possible sources of error of a method.

 - Can evaluate the suitability of a specific method for investigating a scientific problem, e.g. through use of statistical analysis of data.

 - Can compile results from several, and preferentially different, methods and apply these in to specific discussion and evaluation of their own results.

 - Can use scientifically-correct language, present scientific arguments and justifications, participate in scientific discussions as well as communication science at various levels.